 The exhibition titled “China Goes Urban.
-The City to Come” curated by the Politecnico di Torino and Prospekt Photographers with Tsinghua University in Beijing, and organized in collaboration with Intesa Sanpaolo, kicks off the Fall program of the MAO - Museo d’Arte Orientale in Turin.
+The City to Come” is curated by the Politecnico di Torino and Prospekt Photographers with Tsinghua University in Beijing, and organized in collaboration with Intesa Sanpaolo, at MAO - Museo d’Arte Orientale in Turin.

 This show is the result of long-standing research and offers its audience a new and broad perspective.
 It traces a line of continuity between the past, present, and future while comparing traditional Chinese culture with the considerable transformations of contemporary Chinese cities.
 This is an opportunity to analyze and explore the challenges sparked by urban change underway not only in China, but across the globe.
 Beginning with some Chinese new towns and the contradictions spawned by the frenetic processes of urbanization and urban expansion, this exhibition aims to stimulate reflection on the cities of today and tomorrow.